Keanu191/Keanu191/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm an 18-year-old recent graduate of the **ICT50220 Diploma of Information Technology (Advanced Programming)**, eager to kickstart my career in the tech industry.
-While I may not have formal work experience yet, I’ve been actively building my skills through hands-on projects in **web development** and **C++ programming**.
-I’m passionate about learning, problem-solving, and creating impactful solutions.
-I’m excited to bring my enthusiasm, dedication, and fresh perspective to a professional team.
-Let’s connect—I’m ready to contribute and grow! 🚀
+I'm an 19-year-old recent graduate of the **ICT50220 Diploma of Information Technology (Advanced Programming)** studying Engineering, eager to kickstart my career in the tech industry.🚀

 ## 🌐 Socials: